Steps to import the JSON of a Grafana dashboard:

 ConfigMap definition

 Create a new ConfigMap.
-The name of the ConfigMap should match the JSON filename; in the example below, this is graph-services-response-times.
+The name of the ConfigMap should represent the category or folder of dashboards it contains; in the example below, this is graph-services.
 The ConfigMap must be in the same namespace as the Grafana helmRelease.
-The ConfigMap should have the label grafana_dashboard, the label’s value should be "1", and the data of the ConfigMap should define a JSON multi-line string.
+The data of the ConfigMap should define a JSON multi-line string.
 The value of the multi-line string should be the JSON exported from a Grafana dashboard.
+Optionally, add the label grafana_dashboard: "1" if you also use the Grafana sidecar for auto-discovery; it is not required when using dashboardsConfigMaps.

 apiVersion: v1